jonathankellyva/vdc-helper/README.md

 * Hide "Managed Services Payment Policy" block on the top of Job Details page.

+* For job invitations with VoiceMatch <100%, the VoiceMatch % and any non-matching tags (category, language, voice age, accent, role, style) will be highlighted in red.
+Clicking on them will pop up a dialog box that displays all of your demos sorted by how well they match the current job.

 * Hide Performance Details sections that just say "N/A" anyway.

 * Display controls for playing reference audio and video along with the Download links so that you